chicholegui/AdClickPredictor/README.md

 ## 🚀 Overview

-This project is an experimental web interface developed for personal curiosity, as part of a **Deep Learning University Exam**.
+This project is an experimental web interface developed for personal curiosity, after training a Neural network for a **Deep Learning University Exam**.

 The goal was to take a standard Neural Network model (trained for my DL exam based on the *Ad Click Prediction* dataset) and try to make it interactable user interface, rather than just leaving it in a static Python notebook.